-When inspected the property was unoccupied, although furnished and all floors were covered.
+When inspected the property was occupied, furnished and all floors were covered.

-Generally the subjects were found to be in fair condition although in need of a degree of modernisation and upgrading together with a degree of maintenance repair.
+Generally the subjects were found to be in fair condition having regard to the age and style of construction.
 No obvious significant defects which would affect value or security were in evidence.